Griffintaur/Periodic2048/README.md

 This game is modified version of original game of 2048 ;based on elements of periodic table

-you can paly the game by clicking on the [PLAY NOW.](https://ankyas/github.io/elemental-2048)
+use the arrow keys to play the game!!!!

 ##License